 Omega-6s are mainly derived from vegetable oils such as sunflower, safflower and corn oils.

 As your cells can’t convert omega-6s into omega-3s (or vice versa), it’s important to obtain a balanced intake.

-Our ancestors evolved on a diet where the ratio of omega-6s to omega-3s was optimally balanced at around one-to-one.
+Our ancestors evolved on a diet where the ratio of omega-6 to omega-3 was optimally balanced at around one-to-one.
 The use of vegetable oils in modern processed foods mean that the ratio of omega-6s to omega-3s in a typical Western diet is now between ten-to-one and twenty-to-one.

-To make things slightly more complicated, omega-3s have different effects in the body depending on their length.
-Those classed as short chain omega-3s (eg alpha-linolenic acid, or ALA, with 18 carbon atoms) must be converted onto the important long-chain omega-3s EPA (eicosapentaenoic acid with 20 carbons), and DHA (docosahexaenoic acid with 22 carbons) for optimal health.
-Unfortunately, this conversion is inefficient, with only 5% to 10% of dietary ALA converted on to DHA.
+To make things more complicated, omega-3s have different effects in the body depending on their length.
+Those classed as short chain omega-3s (eg alpha-linolenic acid, or ALA, with 18 carbon atoms) must be converted on to produce the important long-chain omega-3s EPA (eicosapentaenoic acid with 20 carbons), and DHA (docosahexaenoic acid with 22 carbons) for optimal health.
+Unfortunately, this conversion from alpha-linolenic acid is inefficient, with only 5% to 10% of dietary ALA converted on to DHA.

-The enzymes that perform this vital conversion (eg delta-6–desaturase) are readily blocked by other diet and lifestyle factors such as:
+The enzymes that perform the vital interconversion of omega-3s (eg delta-6–desaturase) are readily blocked by other diet and lifestyle factors such as:

 - Excess intakes of omega-6s, sugar or alcohol